Geographic Tongue: A Common Yet Mysterious Oral Condition

 How Does Geographic Tongue Evolve?

-These lesions usually follow a distinct pattern.
 At first, the red patches on the tongue spread quickly over the first few weeks.
 Sometimes, they even join together, forming larger, more noticeable areas.

 However, new patches often appear near the healed areas and go through the same cycle of flare-ups and healing.
-This pattern can repeat over months or even years.

 Other Conditions that Resemble Geographic Tongue

-Besides GT, several other oral conditions can trigger tongue inflammation, medically termed glossitis.
+Several other oral conditions can trigger tongue inflammation, medically termed glossitis.

 • Trauma: Tongue injuries can occur due to various factors such as hard foods, toothbrush abrasion, or overusing harsh mouthwash.
-These irritations usually cause localized inflammation that goes away once the source of injury is removed.
+These irritations usually cause localized inflammation that goes away once the cause of injury is removed.

 • Lichen Planus: Lichen planus is a chronic inflammatory condition that can affect any mouth area, resulting in white, lacy patches or open sores.